MartinDuyTat/DPhil-Transfer-of-Status-Report-and-Presentation/README.md

 ## To do list:
 * Write report DONE
-* Make presentation slides
+* Make presentation slides DONE
 * Answer questions on the question sheet
-* Make a list of seminars
+* Make a list of seminar abstracts DONE